 2. Materials and method

-2.1 Experiment trial and diet preparation
+2.1 Experiment trial and

 The experiment was conducted in Aquaculture Laboratory of S.A.G.E University, Bhopal, Madhya Pradesh from December to January.

 2.2 Collection of toothache plant (A. oleracea)

 The toothache plant was collected from Papum Pare District of Arunachal Pradesh.
 The plant was sundried for few days and grinded into powder form.
 The extract was obtained through Soxhlet method.